 5 Top Bicep Exercises That You Cannot Miss

 Which are the best ‘show muscles’ in your body?
 The answer would obviously be the biceps.
-These are the most noticed muscle group of a human body and the muscular arms make you look fit.
-This case should be enough for you to work on your biceps to make it aesthetically look good.
+These are the most noticed muscle group of a human body and these muscular arms make you look fit.
+This case should be enough for you to work on your arms to make it aesthetically look good.

 If we look at the anatomy of the bicep, it is a muscle known as ‘The Bicep Brachii’ and is comprised of two parts; the long head and the short head.
 The primary movements of the biceps are to be able to flex and supinate the arm.

 It is often believed that heavyweights work well for the biceps, though it is true in some cases it might also lead to injuries or strains.
 So while performing the bicep exercises it is important to keep in mind that the weight should be moderate and reps high.

 If you pick a weight that is too heavy for you then your forearms take over the bulk of the work because you are gripping the weight harder.
 Moderate weights with higher reps tend to be just as effective as heavier weights and have proved to cause fewer injuries.

 So hustle up and go pump your guns with these sleeve bursting bicep exercises.

 #1 Close Grip Chin-Up